masatakashiwagi/analysis-tslearn/README.md

-# Sample Codes using tslearn for waveform data or time series data.
+# sample codes using tslearn.
-Purpose: Clustering for Time Series Data.
+Purpose: clustering for waveform data or time series data.